25 Best things to do in Milan (2025) – Guide to Milano

 La Scala is the world-famous opera house that has been the focal point of Milan since its foundation in 1778.

-Many well-known opera artists from all over the world have appeared in the opera.
-You can see the beautiful interior of La Scala during an evening performance or during a regular tour.
+Many well-known opera artists from all over the world have appeared in the opera .
+The beautiful interior of La Scala can be explored during an evening performance or during a regular tour.

 Opposite the theatre is a small park with a statue of Leonardo da Vinci in the middle.